 Rivier University is a community built on trust whose very existence depends on strict adherence to standards of conduct set by its members.
 Sexual assault is a serious, violent crime, and when it occurs at the University, it is also a flagrant violation of these standards.
 As such, it will not be tolerated.
-The complete sexual assault policy can be found in the Student Handbook.
+The complete sexual assault policy can be found on page 74 of the Student Handbook.

 As a matter of institutional policy, Rivier University will not tolerate any behavior, verbal or physical, by any member of the University community that constitutes sexual harassment of any employee or student.
 Violations may lead to disciplinary action, including suspension or termination.